Reconstruction of Quantum Fields: CCR, CAR and Transfields: Quadratic spaces and generalised statistics

-for some subspaces \(W_{\mathrm{sym}},W_{\mathrm{ext}}\subseteq K\otimes K\). \end{lemma} \begin{proof} See appendix \end{proof} Thus the freedom in choosing \(\mathrm{U}(d)\)--invariant quadratic relations in this construction lies entirely in the choice of the internal subspaces \(W_{\mathrm{sym}}\) and \(W_{\mathrm{ext}}\).
+Thus the freedom in choosing \(\mathrm{U}(d)\)--invariant quadratic relations in this construction lies entirely in the choice of the internal subspaces \(W_{\mathrm{sym}}\) and \(W_{\mathrm{ext}}\).
 These encode how internal degeneracies are coupled to symmetric (bosonic) and antisymmetric (fermionic) external behaviour.
 The standard bosonic and fermionic cases correspond naturally to the cases where either $W_{\mathrm{sym}}$ or $W_{\mathrm{ext}}$ are isomorphic to $\mathbb{C}$ and the other is the zero subspace.